 - Healthcare providers can change a patient’s dose without writing a new prescription

 1 spray consists of 90 mcL that contains 1.53 mg estradiol.

 Evamist® (estradiol transdermal spray) is applied once daily to a small area of skin on the inner forearm.

-Because Evamist is a transdermal (delivered through the skin) medication, the estrogen goes directly to the bloodstream and acts to reduce moderate-to-severe hot flashes.1-3
+Because Evamist is a transdermal (delivered through the skin) medication, the estrogen is absorbed through the skin, enters the bloodstream and acts to reduce moderate-to-severe hot flashes.1-3

 Our applicator makes dosing precise and adjustable.

 The Evamist® (estradiol transdermal spray) applicator is designed to release the same dose of estrogen (1.53 mg estradiol) with each 90 mcL spray, so patients always apply a precise amount of medication.
 The Evamist applicator contains 56 sprays and can be used to deliver 1, 2 or 3 spray doses each day.
 Treatment with estrogen should be started at the lowest dose possible, and used only for as long as needed to provide relief of moderate-to-severe hot flashes associated with menopause.

 Healthcare providers should start each woman at the lowest dose (1 spray) and can easily adjust the dose to 2 or 3 sprays to find the dose that works best.